 With so many options out there how do you know what to find?
 Is it something new or an upgrade to something they already own?
 Well, our hiking gift guide best of the list will put you on the right path!

 Remember that the best gifts are not always the most expensive.
 Hiking can be a pricy activity.
 This hiking gift guide though will provide you with some affordable options for the hiker in your life.
 Don’t get too worked up over the present though.
-In honesty, most of us who like to hike aren’t looking for super expensive things anyways.
+In honesty, most of us who like to hike aren’t looking for super expensive things anyway.

 Looking for a camper in your life?
 Check out this camping gear for under $50!